-In my Supporting Sensitive Children class, I speak a lot about the ups and downs I've experienced as a sensitive child and as the parent of one.
+In my Supporting Sensitive Children Mini-Course, I speak a lot about the ups and downs I've experienced as a sensitive child, and as the parent of one.

 I once asked my daughter what percentage of the time she thought I was being a good mom.
 She hesitated for a long while and then declared me a suitable parent 43% of the time.